Saskatoon Teachers' College

 The Saskatoon Teachers' College, originally called the Saskatoon Normal School, was a facility in Saskatoon, Saskatchewan, Canada for training teachers.

-The school occupied temporary premises at first, then moved to a handsome brick and stone building on Avenue A North in 1922.
+The school occupied temporary premises at first, then moved to a brick and stone building on Avenue A North in 1922.

 It was administered by the provincial department of education.

 In 1964 it was merged into the College of Education of the University of Saskatchewan, and became the Avenue A Campus.

 Early years

 Collegiate Institute, first home of the teacher's college.

 The Saskatoon Normal (Note: The term "Normal" referred to the understanding that public schooling should be standardized to follow a government-approved model, and therefore the teachers had to be "normalized".)
 School opened on 20 August 1912 in rented rooms in the Saskatoon Collegiate Institute (later called the Nutana Collegiate).

 It was a nondenominational institute for training primary and secondary school teachers.

 There were twelve second class student teachers and fifty third class students.
 The students also attended lectures at the University of Saskatchewan.

 The school moved in 1914 to four rooms rented in the Buena Vista School.
 In 1916 it moved again to rooms on the first floor of the university's Student's Residence No. 2.

 In 1919 the school moved again to St. Mary's separate school, and classrooms were also provided by the St. Thomas Presbyterian Church (now St. Thomas Wesley United Church).